RICHARD S. STERN, Ph.D.

 ∙ Building cooperation and openness in place of defiance and lying

-∙ Cultivating self-control in place of anger and tantrums
+∙ Cultivating self-control in place of anger and emotional storms

 ∙ Fostering contentment and self-confidence in place of sadness and worry